What is the SD-WAN and how does it affect you?

-The industry has coined the term Software Defined Wide Area Network (SD-WAN) as the next evolution of wide area networking and it shares the same benefits used in the data centre but applied to wide area and branch networking.
+The industry has coined the term Software Defined Wide Area Network (SD-WAN) as the next evolution of wide area networking and it shares the same benefits used in the data center but applied to wide area and branch networking.

 With SD-WAN, the business VPN service is separated from the network transport.
-This allows customers to benefit from the operational efficiencies of centralised policy management (just as SDN provides in the data centre), whist increasing their options on the supplier of their branch bandwidth.
+This allows customers to benefit from the operational efficiencies of centralised policy management (just as SDN provides in the data center), whist increasing their options on the supplier of their branch bandwidth.